On the magnitude of spheres, surfaces and other homogeneous spaces: Introduction

 \subsection{Acknowlegements}

 It is a pleasure to thank Jonathan Jordan, Tom Leinster and David Speyer for their contributions to Section~1, as well as for other informative discussions.
-I would also like to thank Mark Meckes for comments on an earlier draft.
+I would also like to thank Mark Meckes for useful comments and conversations.